Customer Journey Strategy vs User Journey

 Language Shapes Business Strategy

-Treating “user” and “customer” as synonyms isn’t simply a semantic mistake.
-The language used within teams shapes priorities, strategies, and outcomes.
-A product optimised only for users may gain popularity but fail to achieve profitability.
-Conversely, focusing solely on paying customers without considering usability risks poor retention and low satisfaction.
+Treating "user" and "customer" as synonyms is not just a word choice.
+The language teams use shapes priorities, strategies, and outcomes.
+A product built only for users may gain popularity but fail to turn a profit.
+Focus only on paying customers, though, and you risk poor usability, weak retention, and low satisfaction.

 The Hidden Cost of Confusion

-Start-ups frequently fall into this trap.
-They may create an app that delights users but fails to generate meaningful revenue.
-Without a well-defined customer journey, even the most beautifully designed interface can collapse under the weight of an unsustainable business model.
+Start-ups often fall into this trap.
+They may build an app that delights users but earns little revenue.
+Without a clear customer journey, even a beautiful interface can collapse under an unsustainable business model.

 Customer Journey Strategy: The User Journey

-The user journey is often portrayed as an elegant arc.
-A potential user discovers the product, experiences a smooth onboarding process, becomes engaged, and returns again and again.
+The user journey is often shown as an elegant arc.
+A potential user finds the product, has a smooth onboarding, becomes engaged, and returns again and again.

-But here lies the problem: not every engaged user becomes a paying customer.
-Many may browse, explore, or test features without ever investing financially.
-While positive user experiences are essential for growth, they don’t always translate into revenue streams.
+But here is the problem.
+Not every engaged user becomes a paying customer.
+Many browse, explore, or test features without ever spending money.
+Positive user experiences are vital for growth.
+Yet they do not always turn into revenue.

 The Customer Journey: Where Business Value Resides

 The customer journey focuses on the financial relationship.
-It encompasses the path from initial awareness through to purchase, renewal, or upsell.
-Unlike user journeys, this process is transactional at its core.
+It covers the path from first awareness through to purchase, renewal, or upsell.
+Unlike the user journey, this process is transactional at its core.

 Questions central to the customer journey include: